pero909/OverPassAPI/README.md

 3. Download and extract the Java Spring application:
 <br>Re-Clone the project i added a new dependecny so you dont have to install additional packages
+After you clone it again , start the application and then run ->   http://localhost:8080/api/test in your browser<br>
+That should populate your database